Taurus (constellation)

 A number of features exist that are of interest to astronomers.
 Taurus hosts two of the nearest open clusters to Earth, the Pleiades and the Hyades, both of which are visible to the naked eye.
 At first magnitude, the red giant Aldebaran is the brightest star in the constellation.
-In the northeast part of Taurus is Messier 1, more commonly known as the Crab Nebula, a supernova remnant containing a pulsar.
+In the northeast part of Taurus is Messier 1, more commonly known as the Crab Nebula, a supernova remnant containing the Crab Pulsar.
 One of the closest regions of active star formation, the Taurus-Auriga complex, crosses into the northern part of the constellation.
 The variable star T Tauri is the prototype of a class of pre-main-sequence stars.

 Characteristics

-Taurus is a large and prominent constellation in the northern hemisphere's winter sky, between Aries to the west and Gemini to the east; to the north lies Perseus and Auriga, to the southeast Orion, to the south Eridanus, and to the southwest Cetus.
+Taurus is a large and prominent constellation in the Northern Hemisphere's winter sky, between Aries to the west and Gemini to the east; to the north lies Perseus and Auriga, to the southeast Orion, to the south Eridanus, and to the southwest Cetus.
 In late November-early December, Taurus reaches opposition (furthest point from the Sun) and is visible the entire night.
 By late March, it is setting at sunset and completely disappears behind the Sun's glare from May to July.

 This constellation forms part of the zodiac and hence is intersected by the ecliptic.
 This circle across the celestial sphere forms the apparent path of the Sun as the Earth completes its annual orbit.
 As the orbital plane of the Moon and the planets lie near the ecliptic, they can usually be found in the constellation Taurus during some part of each year.
 The galactic plane of the Milky Way intersects the northeast corner of the constellation and the galactic anticenter is located near the border between Taurus and Auriga.
 Taurus is the only constellation crossed by all three of the galactic equator, celestial equator, and ecliptic.
 A ring-like galactic structure known as Gould's Belt passes through the constellation.